ctnava/rxtechnotes/law/hipaa.md

   - **Billing information**: Insurance details, account numbers, claims
   - **Electronic Health Records (EHRs)** and any digital communication containing identifiable health information
   - **Other Electronic (ePHI)**: Emails, EHRs, text messages, or files stored on computers or mobile devices
+- **Disclosure Protocol**: In most cases, disclosure of PHI requires explicit patient authorization that is typically handled via a Release of Information (ROI) request form.
+  - **Minimum Necessary Information**: The idea that disclosures of PHI should be minimized, despite authorization to do so, in order to execute services.
+Keeping disclosures on a “need to know” basis and gathering the minimum amount of data on the patient is key to protecting individual healthcare privacy.
+  - **NPP (Notice of Privacy Practices)**: Outlines how patient info is used and protected; patients must sign acknowledgment, retained for 6 years from the date of creation or last date in effect (whichever is later) and usually means from the last date of service.
   - **NPI (National Provider Identifier)**: 10-digit number assigned to healthcare providers for standardized identification.
 Each covered entity may receive only one unique NPI, similar to a person's Social Security Number (SSN), and must be used for all standard transactions covered by HIPAA.

-- **NPP (Notice of Privacy Practices)**: Outlines how patient info is used and protected; patients must sign acknowledgment, retained for 6 years from the date of creation or last date in effect (whichever is later) and usually means from the last date of service.
+> 📌 Being in contact with PHI means that you are now governed under HIPAA

 ### Restrictions, Violations, & Penalties